 ♦ Educational experiences that are grounded in basic skills, evidence-based knowledge and positive attitudes will produce graduates with sound knowledge base, requisite clinical competencies, strong work ethic and lifelong learning skills that are necessary for safe, ethical, and effective entry level practice.

 HHCI is a privately owned and operated postsecondary educational institution incorporated in March 2006 to provide health career educational opportunities to adult students who desire a career in healthcare.
 HHCI received its initial licensure to operate as a postsecondary career educational institution in April 2006 from the New Hampshire Department of Education, Division of Educator Support and Higher Education.
 The New Hampshire Board of Nursing approved its Licensed Practical Nursing (LPN) program in September 2006.
 The LPN program enrolled its first cohort of students in December 2006 and graduated its first class in December 2007.
-Since then, the LPN program has graduated more than two hundred Licensed Practical Nurses.
+Since then, the LPN program has graduated more than five hundred Licensed Practical Nurses.
 The LPN program is the only program currently offered at HHCI.

 HHCI is currently lead by a Team of academically and experientially qualified healthcare professionals who has been with the institution since its inception in 2006.
 Academically, the members of the leadership team are all prepared at the Masters Degree level.
 Experientially, the leadership team has a combined healthcare practice and leadership of experience of approximately 60 years.
 The members of the leadership team at HHCI are all approved for their roles by the New Hampshire Department of Education, Division of Educator Support and Higher Education and the New Hampshire Board of Nursing.